 You may take your child to the healthcare provider because of a lump, swelling, or other symptoms.
 Most of the time, neuroblastoma has spread by the time it is diagnosed.
 Your child's healthcare provider will ask about your child's medical history and symptoms.
 He or she will examine your child.
 Your child may be referred to a specialist in diagnosing and treating cancer in children (pediatric oncologist).Your child may have tests such as:

-Part of diagnosing cancer is called staging.
+Once neuroblastoma has been diagnosed, a stage is assigned.
 Staging is the process of seeing if the cancer has spread, and where it has spread.
 Staging also helps to decide the treatment.
-There are different ways of staging used for neuroblastoma.
-Talk with your child's healthcare provider about the stage of your child's cancer.
-One method of staging neuroblastoma is the following:
+Doctors use two different staging systems for neuroblastoma: the International Neuroblastoma Staging System (INSS) and the International Neuroblastoma Risk Group Staging System (INRGSS).